geotools/geotools/docs/user/tutorial/raster/image.rst

 Displaying the map
 ------------------

-To display the map on screen we create a **MapContext**, add the image and the shapefile to it, and pass it to a **JMapFrame**.
+To display the map on screen we create a **MapContent**, add the image and the shapefile to it, and pass it to a **JMapFrame**.

 1. Rather than using the static JMapFrame.showMap method, as we have in previous examples, we create a